cryptonique0/CECD/README.md

 - **Offline Support** - PWA with service worker
 - **Multi-Language Support** - English, Spanish, French
 - **Mobile-First Design** - Progressive Web App

+---

+## 🤝 Contributing

+We welcome contributions!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.